Causal-JEPA: Learning World Models through Object-Level Latent Masking: Method

 \subsection{Causal-JEPA}

-We now describe the core design of C-JEPA, which introduces object-level masking as a structured latent intervention for learning interaction-aware dynamics.
+We now describe the core design of C-JEPA, which introduces object-level masking for learning interaction-aware dynamics.

-\paragraph{Object-Level Masking for Latent Interventions.} Fig.~\ref{fig:masking} illustrates our object-level masking.
+\paragraph{Object-Level Masking for Learning Interaction.} Fig.~\ref{fig:masking} illustrates our object-level masking.
 At each time step $t$, the object-centric representation $S_t$, together with auxiliary variables $U_t$, is represented as a set of entity tokens $Z_t = \{S_t, \, U_t\}$, which serves as the input to the predictor.

 While future entity tokens are always masked for prediction, we additionally mask the observable latent states of selected objects across the history window $T$ according to a masking index set $\mathcal{M}$, preserving only the earliest time step $t_0$ as an identity anchor.
 The identity anchor is introduced to address the permutation equivariance of slot-based representations with respect to object ordering, which motivates omitting positional encodings along the entity dimension, consistent with prior work~\cite{11,65}.
 As a result, identity information of each entity must be provided for masked tokens, enabling the transformer predictor to distinguish \emph{which} entities are masked and to predict appropriately.